Tuesday, March 24, 2026

 Share

-As we push toward celebrating Long Beach Last Call 2025—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight everything from our most stellar cocktail programs at restaurants to to the very events occurring (like this feature on Marlena in Naples)… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
+As we continue celebrating Long Beach Last Call 2026—a 10-day, multi-event celebration of our city’s rich bar culture and the people who make it happen—we will offer a series of features that highlight events like this feature on the finest cocktail program in Naples, that of Marlena… All in order to lift a glass to a social and economic driver that rarely receives the love its deserves: our bar industry.
 For more information on Long Beach Last Call, tap here.

-With Marlena’s menu for Long Beach Last Call 2025, history remains at the epicenter.
+With Marlena’s menu for Long Beach Last Call 2026 and upcoming updates, freshness and minimalism take center.

 Ever the historian, Dave’s two cocktail offerings are polar opposites in terms of taste: You have the aforementioned Mexican Firing Squad and then the El Viejo, a somewhat spicy, tequila-laden take on an old fashioned that is beautifully balanced and gorgeously orange.

-Hence, Long Beach Last Call 2025.
+At its core, Long Beach Last Call isn’t just about cocktails; it’s about community, storytelling, and honoring the independent spaces that give the city its distinct flavor after dark.
 And Marlena is a part of that—so go order a drink.

 Marlena is located at 5854 E. Naples Plaza.